Take a look at all our Webinars and Events!

 Key Value Item Pricing: A Data-Driven Approach

-Key Value Items (KVIs) are the spotlight products that catch your customers' attention primarily due to their pricing.
-These are items that consumers frequently buy and have a strong memory of the price, albeit not always precise.
-Retailers use this information by pricing those items competitively.
-In this way, it helps shape shoppers’ overall perception of the store's value.
+Key Value Items (KVIs) are the spotlight products that catch customers' attention due to their prices.
+These are items that consumers often buy and have a strong memory of the price.
+Retailers use this information by pricing those items low.
+But the intention is not to be the cheapest and trade profits for volume.
+You can combine KVI pricing with higher prices of other inelastic items.
+This way, retailers can maintain profit margins.

 Also Read: Business Benefits of Order or Basket Analysis in B2B